indrajiita/test/spaghetti_bolognese.md

 ### Step 7

 - When the bolognese is almost ready, cook 400g spaghetti following the pack instructions.
-- Drain the spaghetti and stir into the bolognese sauce.
+- Drain the spaghetti and stir it into the bolognese sauce.
 Serve with the 25 g grated parmesan.

 Bon appetit!